Shikokoti/DOM-Manipulation-Assignment-Group02/README.md

     git push origin group03
     ```

-Your work will then be available in your group's branch on the remote repository for grading.
-Good luck!
+Your work will then be available in your group's branch on the remote repository for grading (`DUE: 05-APR-2025 11:59PM EAT (GMT+3)`).
+Happy Coding!